VikParuchuri/surya/README.md

 pip install surya-ocr
 ```

 Model weights will automatically download the first time you run surya.
-Note that this does not work with the latest version of transformers `4.37+` [yet](https://github.com/huggingface/transformers/issues/28846#issuecomment-1926109135), so you will need to keep `4.36.2`, which is installed with surya.

 # Usage